2021/22 | Conestoga College

 - Faculty will accept, fulfil, and enforce the professional standards of ethical practice

-- Anyone who believes that a faculty member has violated these standards may confidentially initiate a complaint to the Department of Liberal Studies Chair
+- Anyone who believes that a faculty member has violated these standards may confidentially initiate a complaint to the Department of Interdisciplinary Studies Chair

 Examples of Violations of Ethical Practice

 It is expected by society, and by ourselves, that professionals do not, and will not, lie, steal or plagiarize.
 To lie is "to utter falsehood with an intention to deceive" (Webster's Dictionary).
 Lying is not only immoral but has the potential to be dangerous.

 To steal is "to take or appropriate another's property, ideas, etc. without permission, dishonestly or unlawfully" (Webster's Dictionary).
 To steal is to perform a criminal act, punishable in the criminal courts of our country.
 To steal is to destroy the trust bond between client and worker, between student and student, and between student and teacher.

 To plagiarize is "to take, pass off as one's own, the ideas, writings, etc. of another" (Webster's Dictionary).
 To plagiarize incorporates the immoral acts of lying, cheating and stealing.
 It includes using someone else's material without giving them the credit.
 To copy a chapter from a book, an article, a paragraph, a sentence, a care plan, or someone's client study is to plagiarize.